 Insurance for PIE students

 All F-1 or J-1 students at the PIE are required to purchase the university's mandatory insurance plan.
-This plan is administered by Aetna Student Health.

 The premium charge will be billed to your Bursar account every session.